TimCares/MasterThesis/docs/thesis/background/basic_loss_functions.typ

 @kl_constraint is defined analogously for $bold(q)$.

 === Cross-Entropy Loss <cross_entropy_section>
-The Cross-Entropy Loss (CE) is quite similar to the KL-Divergence in that it compares two probability distributions in classification tasks.
+The cross-entropy Loss (CE) is quite similar to the KL-Divergence in that it compares two probability distributions in classification tasks.
 It is defined as:

 $